Affording a Mills Education

 A Mills education can change your life, and we want to make it as affordable as possible for you and your family/support system.

 In fall 2018, we reduced our undergraduate tuition by 36% to help ensure that a Mills education is within your reach.
 In addition, Mills recognizes that many students have faced financial hardship and uncertainty due to the COVID-19 pandemic, and in response, we have frozen tuition for the second year in a row.
-When you complete your admission application, you'll also be considered for merit scholarships, and you can still apply for financial aid to further lower your costs.
+When you complete your admission application, you'll also be considered for scholarships and can apply for need-based financial aid to further lower your costs.
 Why are we doing this?
 Learn more about how we are leading California private colleges by eliminating barriers to a great education.

 Let’s Get Started.